 Is There a True Successor to the Porsche 928 Today?

-The Porsche 928 remains one of the most intriguing grand tourers ever built.
-A departure from Porsche’s traditional rear-engine sports cars, it blended luxury, power, and practicality in a way that few cars have since.
-But has any modern vehicle truly taken its place?
+The Porsche 928 remains one of the most compelling grand tourers ever built.
+A deliberate departure from Porsche's rear-engine orthodoxy, it fused luxury, V8 power, and long-distance practicality in a way that still feels unique nearly three decades after production ended.
+As we move through 2026, the question is more pressing than ever: has any modern vehicle truly taken its place?

-TL:DR – While several cars attempt to capture the 928’s magic, none have fully succeeded.
-Porsche may yet create a modern 928, but for now, its legacy remains unique.
+TL;DR – Several cars attempt to capture the 928's magic, but none have fully succeeded.
+Porsche has yet to deliver a true modern equivalent, and its legacy remains genuinely untouched.

 The Porsche 928: A Grand Tourer Ahead of Its Time